Nitro World Games 2018

-Nitro World Games 2018 was an action sports competition by Nitro Circus that took place between August 10 and December 1, 2018.
+Nitro World Games 2018 was an action sports competition by Nitro Circus that took place between August 10 and December 1, 2018 primarily at Utah Motorsports Campus in Erda, Utah with events also being held at CA Training Facility in Vista, California Paris, France and Adrenaline Alley in Corby, United Kingdom.

 This Nitro World Games was the first held at multiple venues and the first with venues outside the United States.
 The games were broadcast live through social media platforms.